Personal Training: Resistance Training – Free vs Fixed

 Fixators – Erector Spinae, Rectus Abdominis, TVA, Obliques, Infraspinatus, Supraspinatus, Subscapularis, Teres Minor

-In time, a personal trainer will be able to devise programmes that allow their client to progress to using more of these fixator muscles, which will improve their posture, strength and core stability and make injury less likely.
-Developing core strength is key, as without this the client will not be able to engage their muscles and maintain their posture to train successfully with free weights and avoid injury.
+Over time, a personal trainer will be able to devise programs that enable their clients to utilise more of these fixator muscles, thereby improving their posture, strength, and core stability, and reducing the likelihood of injuries.
+Developing core strength is key, as without this, the client will not be able to engage their muscles and maintain their posture to train successfully with free weights and avoid injury.

-A resistance machine such as a leg press will require a client to use their quads, hamstrings, glutes to push against the weight.
-It will also allow them to lift a larger weight than, say, in a free weight squat.
-However, as a good personal trainer will advise, a squat requires the use of additional muscles such as leg fixators and trunk muscles, which means they will be burning more energy, increasing their core strength and developing better co-ordination, which a personal trainer might argue is more beneficial for the client.
+A resistance machine, such as a leg press, requires a client to engage their quads, hamstrings, and glutes to push against the weight.
+It will also allow them to lift a considerably greater weight than, say, in a free-weight squat.
+However, as a good personal trainer will advise, performing a squat requires the use of additional muscles, such as leg fixators and trunk muscles.
+This means that clients will burn more energy, increase their core strength, and develop better coordination, which a personal trainer might argue is more beneficial for them.

-Free weights and cable machines are linked to functional training: they replicate or simulate movement patterns that an individual would follow in everyday life, anything from sitting down and getting up from a chair to picking up a child or heavy shopping.
-This can avoid day-to-day injuries and help performance in other areas, such as competitive sports.
+Functional training is associated with both free weights and cable machines.
+They replicate or simulate movement patterns that an individual would follow in everyday life, such as sitting down and getting up from a chair, picking up a child, or carrying heavy shopping.
+Such practices can help prevent day-to-day injuries and enhance performance in other areas, such as competitive sports.

-A good personal trainer course will also cover how a personal trainer can progress a client on to working with even more instability, by using equipment such as Swiss balls, stability discs and bosu boards to further improve technique and strength.
+A good personal trainer course will also cover how a trainer can progress a client to working with even more instability by using equipment such as Swiss balls, stability discs, and Bosu boards to improve technique and strength further.

 We hope you have enjoyed our latest fitness blog.
 Please add your comments and responses below.
-If you would like to find out more about resistance training using free and fixed weights or about personal trainer courses please visit our Level 3 Personal Trainer Certificate webpage.
+If you would like to learn more about resistance training using free weights or fixed weights, or about personal trainer courses, please visit our Level 3 Personal Trainer Certificate webpage.

 Interested in becoming a personal trainer